stepherg/bbfdm/docs/firewall.md

 # Firewall
 Aim of this document to explain the TR181 firewall datamodel parameter mappings with firewall and network uci.

 In TR-181 firewall definition, we have Device.Firewall.Level., Deivce.Firewall.Chain. and Firewall.Chain.{i}.Rules., which does not have one to one mapping with firewall uci sections.
-Also due to lack of mapping between Device.IP.Interface and Firewall uci zones, its not possible to define rules for newly created interfaces.

-To simplify the mappings, libbbf during bootstrap, does
+So for each new network interface created by libbbf, a new firewall uci zone will be created as follow:
+- Create a Network interface section
 - Create a Firewall zone section corresponding to the Interface section in the network uci file
 - Give it the same name as the interface section in the network uci file.
 - Set the default firewall zone value of input/output/forward to ACCEPT/ACCEPT/ACCEPT for all bridge interface and REJECT/ACCEPT/REJECT for all non bridge interfaces